mamedev/mame/docs/source/initialsetup/compilingmame.rst

 ------------------------------

-First, download and install Emscripten 1.37.29 or later by following the instructions at the `official site <https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html>`_
+First, download and install Emscripten 1.37.29 or later by following the instructions at the `official site <https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html>`_.

 Once Emscripten has been installed, it should be possible to compile MAME out-of-the-box using Emscripten’s **emmake** tool.
-Because a full MAME compile is too large to load into a web browser at once, you will want to use the **SOURCES** parameter to compile only a subset of the project, e.g. (in the mame directory):
+Because a full MAME compile is too large to load into a web browser at once, you will want to use the SOURCES parameter to compile only a subset of the project, e.g. (in the MAME directory):

 .. code-block:: bash